Ask the Doctor

 In most cases, you actually don't need to see a GI doctor before your colonoscopy.
 Ask your primary care physician to recommend a GI doctor or call St. Luke's Physician Referral Service (314-205-6060).
 Then call the GI doctor's office and they will schedule your procedure.
 You can choose where to have your procedure, so if you prefer a hospital GI Lab, be sure to request that.

-Getting regular colonoscopies is just as important to your health and wellness plan as getting your annual mammogram or making regular visits to your gynecologist.
+Bottom Line: Getting regular colonoscopies is just as important to your health and wellness plan as getting your annual mammogram or making regular visits to your gynecologist.

 St. Luke's offers a nationally-recognized program that ranks top 10% in the nation for GI Medical Treatment (Healthgrades, 2010 - 2014).